cuiter/aicourse/README.md

 ## Lecture 8-9

-A deep feed-forward neural network using the logistic sigmoid activation function is implemented and works.
-It's not clear whether regularization works correctly, and it can be quite slow.
-Nonetheless, in testing it is quite promising.
+A deep feed-forward neural network using the logistic sigmoid activation function is implemented.
+It's not clear whether regularization works correctly, but the behaviour seems to match the lectures.

+The network can be trained with different regularization parameters in parallel.
+Proper splitting up of train / cross-validation / test datasets is not implemented yet, so the results can be skewed.

-After training a [28 * 28, 256, 10] unit network with the first 1000 samples of
+After training a [28 * 28, 256, 10] unit network in parallel for
-the MNIST train dataset (yes, it's slow), it is able to classify the MNIST test dataset with an accuracy of >75% after 20 epochs.
+~70 epochs with the first 5000 samples of the MNIST train dataset, it is able to classify the MNIST test dataset with an accuracy of ~92%.
+This takes approximately 7 minutes with a Ryzen 5 1600 CPU.